-In these Notes the following expressions have the following meanings:
+In these Notes we have used the following abbreviations:

-- "CES" means Civica Election Services; - "CRR" means the Church Representation Rules as amended; - "Clergy ER" means the Clergy Election Rules 2020; - "DERO" means the diocesan electoral registration officer; - "House of Laity elections" means elections to the House of Laity of the General Synod; - "Laity ER" means the House of Laity Election Rules 2020; - "online elections portal" means the online facility for conducting proctorial elections and House of Laity elections; - "proctorial elections" means elections to the Lower Houses of the Convocations of Canterbury and York; - "STV" means the form of proportional representation known as the single transferable vote: - "the STV Rules" means the Single Transferable Vote Rules 2020; and - "the universities and TEIs constituency" means the electoral area constituted under paragraph 3 of Canon H 2.
+"CES" means Civica Election Services;

+"CRR" means the Church Representation Rules 2020;

+"Clergy ER" means the Clergy Election Rules 2020;

+"DERO" means the diocesan electoral registration officer;

+"House of Laity elections" means elections to the House of Laity of the General Synod;

+"Laity ER" means the House of Laity Election Rules 2020;

+"online elections portal" means the online facility for conducting proctorial elections and House of Laity elections;

+"proctorial elections" means elections to the Lower Houses of the Convocations of Canterbury and York;

+"STV" means the form of proportional representation known as the single transferable vote;

+"the STV Rules" means the Single Transferable Vote Rules 2020; and

+"the universities and TEIs constituency" means the electoral area constituted under paragraph 3 of Canon H 2.

-A GENERAL
+GENERAL

 1. The provisions governing proctorial elections and House of Laity elections are listed below.
-Items (1) to (4) are bound together (along with the Convocations (Election to Upper House) Rules 2020) under one cover in the 2020 edition of a parallel handbook Election Rules of the Three Houses, which can be obtained from the Legal Office (details on page 2).
+Items (a) to (d) are bound together (along with the Convocations (Election to Upper House) Rules 2020) under one cover in the 2020 edition of a parallel handbook Election Rules of the Three Houses.